aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-forms/_index.md

 {
     "@context": "https://schema.org",
     "@type": "TechArticle",
+    "headline": "Working with Forms using Python",
-    "headline": "Adding Attachment to a PDF document via Python", "alternativeHeadline": "How to add attachments to PDF", "author": {
+    "alternativeHeadline": "How to work with AcroForms in PDF", "author": {
         "@type": "Person",
         "name":"Anastasiia Holub",